Spirits in the Material World

-"Spirits in the Material World" is a song by rock trio the Police, written by Sting.
-It is the opening track for their 1981 album Ghost in the Machine.
-It was released as a single in 1981 and reached No. 12 in the United Kingdom and No. 11 in the US in early 1982.
+"Spirits in the Material World" is a song by the British rock trio The Police, written by Sting.
+The opening track for their 1981 album Ghost in the Machine, it was released as a single in 1981 and reached No. 12 in the United Kingdom and No. 11 in the US in early 1982.

 Background

-"Spirits in the Material World" was written by Sting on a Casio keyboard while in a truck.
+"Spirits in the Material World" was written by Sting on a Casiotone keyboard while in a truck.
 It was his first experience using a synthesizer.

 Andy Summers' presence on the studio track is considerably less pronounced than on the vast majority of Police songs, and in fact, Sting wanted to record it without him entirely.
-Having written the song on a synthesizer, he wanted for it to use synthesizer instead of guitar, and to play the synthesizer part himself.
-Summers thought the synthesizer part should be replaced by guitar, and after considerable argument, they compromised by recording the part on both instruments, with a mix such that the synthesizer drowned out much of Summers's guitar.
-In live performances this part was played on guitar only, with synthesizer used only for background chords.
-The bass part for the song is distinctively complex, with music producer and cognitive psychologist Daniel Levitin writing that it "takes this rhythmic play to such an extreme that it can be hard to tell where the downbeat even is."
+Having written the song on a synthesizer, he wanted to use synthesizer instead of guitar, and to play the synthesizer part himself.
+Summers thought the synthesizer part should be replaced by guitar.
+After considerable argument, they compromised by recording the part on both instruments, with a mix such that the synthesizer drowned out much of Summers's guitar.

+In live performances, this part was played on guitar only, with synthesizer used for background chords.
+The bass part is distinctively complex, with music producer and cognitive psychologist Daniel Levitin writing that it "takes this rhythmic play to such an extreme that it can be hard to tell where the downbeat even is."
+In 2023 Stewart Copeland said that this was the hardest Police song for him as a drummer: "It's my personal bête noire ... because there's no 1 [beat].
+It's all upbeat."

 The track was recorded at Air Studios Montserrat.

 The lyrics comment on the nature of man's existence and the failure of his earthly institutions.

 "Spirits in the Material World" eventually saw single release in 1981 as the follow-up to "Every Little Thing She Does Is Magic", making it the third single from Ghost in the Machine in Britain and the second in America.
 Billboard called it "less mainstream yet more captivating" than "Every Little Thing She Does Is Magic" and said that "the repetitive rhythm creates a hypnotic effect."
 Record World also compared it to "Every Little Thing She Does Is Magic," saying that it "[takes] reggae one step further into the pop world" and calling it a "hypnotic cut."
 The single, while not as successful as its predecessors, peaked at No. 12 in Britain and No. 11 in America.
 It was followed up by "Secret Journey" in America.